 4. results and discussion

-The tables were sequentially arranged to answer the questions posed in the statement of the problem.
-Implications of the findings were likewise discussed in this chapter.
+The tables were sequentially arranged to answer the questions poised in the statement of the problem.
+Implications of the findings were likewise discussed in this section.

 1. Profile of the kindergarten pupils in Madatag Elementary School